mui/material-ui/README.md

 value | string, number, Date object, Moment object | null | Timepicker value format | string | 'MMMM Do' | Moment format string for input autoOk | boolean | false | Auto accept time on selection

+### Known Issues
+1. Supporting of touch devices
+2. DateTime picker

+That would be added in one of the nearest release :)

 ### Contributing
 For information about how to contribute, see the [CONTRIBUTING](https://github.com/dmtrKovalenko/material-ui-pickers/blob/master/CONTRIBUTE.md) file.